Non-visa stay in Ukraine

 Nowadays, Ukrainians enjoy a visa-free regime for traveling to the EU, which has become a prominent event for the Ukrainian society a while ago.
 From the other side, Ukraine grants a right to the nationals of the European Union member countries and many other countries for visa-free entry.
 Please check the list of visa-free states here.

-At the same time, oftener stories and more questions occur related to troubles of foreigners violating the laws of Ukraine in the sphere of border crossing , due to misinformation.
+At the same time, more and more often foreigners have problems while crossing the border due to ignorance and misinformation.
 Let us make a sense of it.

 Ukrainian guests are getting concerned that they will be banned from entering Ukraine because of the so-called “overstay”.
 These difficulties are related to the requirements of the EU, the Security Service of Ukraine in order to guarantee that the foreigner stays in Ukraine legally and is not dangerous neither to Ukraine nor to its EU-partners.
 Therefore, more foreigners are being denied entry or even banned to enter Ukraine.
 The establishment of entry regulations for Russian nationals is a vivid example of the Ukrainian government seeking to tighten control over the Ukrainian border.